Kirk-Wang/Cloud-Native/README.md

   * if the pod is memeber of a service, it is temporarily removed
   * it is re-added as soon as the readiness probe passes again

+### When to use a readiness probe
+* To indicate failure due to an external cause
+ * database is down or unreachable
+ * mandatory auth or other backend service unavailable
+* To indicate temporary failure or unavailability
+  * application can only service N parallel connections
+  * runtime is busy doing garbage collection or ini

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------